Khalid Shameem Wynne: Chairman Joint Chiefs of Staff Committee

 Prior to his promotion, the official statement noted that "General Wynne was appointed as Chairman Joint Chiefs of Staff Committee by President Asif Ali Zardari, on the advice of Prime Minister Yousuf Raza Gilani."

 Before this appointment, Wynne was serving as the Chief of General Staff (CGS) at the Army GHQ since April 2010.
 He also served as field operational Commander of the XII Corps in Quetta from 2007 to 2010, overseeing the Baloch insurgency and the fallout of the war in the Tribal Areas.

 At the onset of the initial retirement dates of Generals Ashfaq Parvez Kayani and Tariq Majid at the end of 2010, Wynne would have been the senior-most general in the Pakistan Army and thus a candidate for a four-star post.

 In September 2010, it was announced that Lieutenant General Wynne would be promoted as four-star general and would replace General Tariq Majid as the Chairman Joint Chiefs of Staff Committee on 8 October 2010.
 He retired on 8 October 2013, after 42 years in active services.

 Death

-Khalid Shameem Wynne died while travelling to Lahore on 30 December 2017, when a tyre on the SUV they were travelling in burst near Chakri Interchange on the Rawalpindi–Lahore motorway.
+Khalid Shameem Wynne died while travelling to Lahore on 30 December 2017, when a tire on the SUV they were travelling in burst near Chakri Interchange on the Rawalpindi–Lahore motorway.
 The injured were taken to Combined Military Hospital, Rawalpindi.
 Pakistani Prime Minister Shahid Khaqan Abbasi and Chief Minister Punjab Shehbaz Sharif expressed their grief over Wynne's death.

 Wynne was laid to rest in Lahore on 1 January 2018.
 His funeral prayer was attended by COAS Gen Qamar Javed Bajwa, former president Asif Ali Zardari and former army chief Gen Raheel Sharif.